CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

     This is achieved by having the product of step 10a set equal to zero for all values not equal to the integer representing the nth ROI in consideration.
 Since the product of 10a is an image where each voxel is either assigned to an integer representing each of the 5 ROIs (1-5) or not assigned to any ROI (0), each ROI can be separated as aforementioned.
 For each whole-brain ROI, the right and left hemispheric divisions of the ROI can be captured by setting the image to zero at indices that represent negative XYZ coordinates (as gathered by tippVol) and positive XYZ coordinates, respectively.
 11. (Optional)

-    a) If the user specifies a BOLD fMRI template image, Warp image and the Fnirt image then an additional output image is generated from anatRes_templateSpace_striatalCNNparcels.nii leveraging the wb_command's functionality to reslice to BOLD resolution and warp to MNI space.
+    a) If the user specifies a BOLD fMRI template image, Warp image and the fnirtSourceT1 image then an additional output image is generated from anatRes_templateSpace_striatalCNNparcels.nii leveraging the wb_command's functionality to reslice to BOLD resolution and warp to MNI space.
 This output is BOLDRes_templateSpace_striatalCNNparcels_WARPED.nii.

-    b) Similar to step 10c, 10 ROIs are produced based on the segmentations in the BOLDRes_templateSpace_striatalCNNparcels_WARPED.nii image.
-These are: bold_left_prePU.nii,bold_right_prePU.nii,bold_left_preCA.nii,bold_right_preCA.nii, bold_left_postCA.nii,bold_right_postCA.nii,bold_left_postPU.nii,bold_right_postPU.nii, bold_left_VST.nii,bold_right_VST.nii
+    b) Similar to step 10c, ten ROIs are separated from the BOLDRes_templateSpace_striatalCNNparcels_WARPED.nii image and split between the left and right hemispheres to produce the following: bold_left_prePU.nii,bold_right_prePU.nii,bold_left_preCA.nii,bold_right_preCA.nii, bold_left_postCA.nii,bold_right_postCA.nii,bold_left_postPU.nii,bold_right_postPU.nii, bold_left_VST.nii,bold_right_VST.nii

 INPUTS: